Raichuu41/visi-backend-new/README.md

 ### Starting the Node Backend Server
 1. Run `npm run dev` to run the development mode
-2. Run `npm run prod` tor un the production mode
+2. Run `npm run prod` to run the production mode